Hiroyuki Igarashi

-Hiroyuki Igarashi (五十嵐 広行, Igarashi Hiroyuki) is a Japanese dancer and producer.
+Hiroyuki Igarashi (五十嵐 広行, Igarashi Hiroyuki), known as Hiro and Exile Hiro (stylized in all caps), is a Japanese dancer and producer.
 He is the leader of Exile and the creative leader of LDH World.

 Igarashi grew up in Yokohama, Kanagawa Prefecture.
 (Note: When speaking at the Hiroshima Performance (23 to 24 May 2009, at the Hiroshima Green Arena), he said he was born as B Boy Salary Man in Kanagawa.)
 His wife is actress Aya Ueto.
 Igarashi retired from performing with Exile in 2013, and has concentrated on the producer industry since then.

 Early life

 Hiroyuki Igarashi was born on June 1, 1969, in Takehara, Hiroshima Prefecture and grew up in Yokohama, Kanagawa Prefecture.
 He graduated from Yokohama City Hama Junior High School and Yokohama City Kanazawa High School.
 During his time in high school, he met Matsuura Masato, who was the manager of the rental record store “Tomo & Ai” in Kamiooka back then.
 After graduating from high school, Hiroyuki refined his dancing skills while working at Disco Maharaja and Circus in Roppongi.

 In 1989, at the age of 20, the circus store manager asked Hiroyuki to advertise the store which led him to participate as the runner-up in the dance contest of the TV program “DADA”.
 The scout who was watching the contest suggested that Hiroyuki should become part of a dance team from the program, which led to the group LMD being formed.